 - Install grab bars along hallways and in the bedroom and living room, for added assistance when walking or getting out of bed and your favorite easy chair!

-- Raised toilet seats and added grab bars next to the toilet allow for easier use of the bathroom for those with arthritis and mobility issues, and for wheelchair users.
+- Raised toilet seats and added grab bars next to the toilet allow for easier use of the bathroom for those with arthritis and mobility issues, and wheelchair users.

 - Nonslip floor mats provide added traction for those who struggle to maintain their balance when transferring out of bed or a chair.

-- Slide-out shelves in lower cabinets and pull-down shelves in upper cabinets allow a person to access items in those cabinets without reaching, bending, and stooping.
+- Slide-out shelves in lower cabinets and pull-down shelves in upper cabinets allow a person to access items in those cabinets without reaching, bending and stooping.

-- A mobility or half-step allows a person with balance issues or arthritis to use stairs with ease.
+- Mobility or half-step allows a person with balance issues or arthritis to use stairs with ease.
 A half-step is just a few inches high and can be placed between stair risers, requiring less movement up and down stairs.
 They’re an excellent option for short staircases when handicap stair lifts are not needed.

-Remember that your doctor or physical therapist can also typically provide added suggestions for making your home safe and risk-free for you or anyone in the family suffering with arthritis, chronic pain, or other health and mobility issues.
+Remember that your doctor or physical therapist can also typically provide added suggestions for making your home safe and risk-free for you or anyone in the family suffering from arthritis, chronic pain, or other health and mobility issues.